ThomasCarroll/Detecting_Metastasis_Doorways_in_Breast_Cancer_with_ZeroCostDL4Mic/README.md

 # Training a Deep Learning model for detecting metastasis doorways called TMEM
 ## What is TMEM - Tumor MicroEnvironemnt of Metastasis
-TMEM is an immunohistochemical biomarker for doorways on blood vessels that support tumor cell dissemination and is prognostic for metastatic outcome in breast cancer patients (refs).
+TMEM is an immunohistochemical biomarker for doorways on blood vessels that support tumor cell dissemination and is prognostic for metastatic outcome in breast cancer patients (PMIDs: [24895374](https://pubmed.ncbi.nlm.nih.gov/24895374/), [19318480](https://pubmed.ncbi.nlm.nih.gov/19318480/), [29138761](https://pubmed.ncbi.nlm.nih.gov/29138761/), [26269515](https://pubmed.ncbi.nlm.nih.gov/26269515/), [28838996](https://pubmed.ncbi.nlm.nih.gov/28838996/)).
 TMEM is composed of three cell types - an invasive tumor cell (TC), a macrophage (M) and an endothelial cell (EC) - in stable physical contact with each other.

-Following image taken from [Robinson et al. 2009](https://pubmed.ncbi.nlm.nih.gov/19318480/), shows two examples of TMEM structures in triple IHC immunostained human breast cancer tissue.
+Following image from [Robinson et al. 2009](https://pubmed.ncbi.nlm.nih.gov/19318480/), shows two examples of TMEM structures in triple IHC immunostained human breast cancer tissue.
 TMEMs, marked in black squares, were visually identified and drawn by pathologists.

 ![](https://github.com/ved-sharma/ZeroCostDL4Mic_Detecting_Metastasis_Doorways_in_Cancer/blob/24be5d5067de8a3f3ffc010c1b43f20d1a8b6efc/Files/TMEM_examples_github_v6.png)